Environmental planning: Philippines

-In the Philippines, the Republic Act 10587 governs the practice of Environmental Planning.
-The law defines Environmental Planning as "a multi-disciplinary art and science of analyzing, specifying, clarifying, harmonizing, managing and regulating the use and development of land and water resources, in relation to their environs, for the development of sustainable communities and ecosystems.".
-It is sometimes referred to as urban and regional planning, city planning, town and country planning, and/or human settlements planning.
+In the Philippines, Republic Act 10587 governs the practice of Environmental Planning.
+The law defines environmental planning as "a multi-disciplinary art and science of analyzing, specifying, clarifying, harmonizing, managing, and regulating the use and development of land and water resources in relation to their environs, for the development of sustainable communities and ecosystems."
+It is sometimes referred to as urban and regional planning, city planning, town and country planning, or human settlements planning.

-An Environmental Planner is a person who is registered and licensed to use environmental planning and who holds a valid Certificate of Registration and a valid Professional Identification Card from the Board of Environmental Planning and the Professional Regulation Commission of the Republic of the Philippines.
-To be a licensed planner, one must pass the Environmental Planning Board Exam.
-Areas of competency for planners are:
+An Environmental Planner is a person who is registered and licensed to practice environmental planning in the Philippines.
+To be a licensed environmental planner, an individual must hold a valid Certificate of Registration issued by the Professional Regulation Commission (PRC).
+To obtain these credentials, candidates must pass the Environmental Planning Board Exam.